Saving On Credit Card Processing Without Switching Providers

 Full support for EMV and NFC-based payment methods

-Clover also requires a monthly software subscription fee unless you can get by with the bare-bones free plan.
+Clover requires a monthly software subscription fee unless you can get by with the bare-bones free plan.
 There is an add-on charge for each additional device on your account.

 Clover’s hardware is among the most popular in the payments industry.
 Merchants love Clover devices’ flexibility and expandability, including access to dozens of industry-specific apps on the Clover App Market.
+However, this kind of power doesn’t come cheap.

-This kind of power doesn’t come cheap, though.
-You’ll pay anywhere from $199 – $1,799 for a basic Clover Go Card Reader up to a Clover Station Pro POS system, plus a monthly software subscription fee (for most plans).
+Clover hardware costs vary based on where you purchase your equipment (either directly through Clover or through one of the best Clover resellers).
+You’ll pay anywhere from $199 – $1,799 for a basic Clover Go Card Reader up to a Clover Station Pro POS system.

 We chose CDGcommerce as a great alternative to Square because it offers something for just about any brick-and-mortar merchant while providing the stability of a dedicated merchant account.